This Cream of Mushroom soup will shock you because it’s thick and creamy without any dairy or flours used.

 You can easily cut the recipe in half or freeze for later what you don’t eat.

-Next, add in the cashew milk and veggie broth and stir.
+- Next, add in the cashew milk and stir.
 Put the lid back on the Instant Pot and set the steam release knob to sealing.
 Then, select the pressure cook or manual setting, turn on low and set for 5 minutes.